George Berkeley: Commemoration

-Both the University of California, Berkeley, and the city of Berkeley, California, were named after him, although the pronunciation has evolved to suit American English: (/ˈbɜːrkli/ BURK-lee).
+Both the University of California, Berkeley, and the city of Berkeley, California, were named after him, although both school and city are pronounced (/ˈbɜːrkli/ BURK-lee).
 The naming was suggested in 1866 by Frederick H. Billings, a trustee of what was then called the College of California.
 Billings was inspired by Berkeley's Verses on the Prospect of Planting Arts and Learning in America, particularly the final stanza: "Westward the course of empire takes its way; the first four Acts already past, a fifth shall close the Drama with the day; time's noblest offspring is the last".

 The Town of Berkley, currently the least populated town in Bristol County, Massachusetts, was founded on 18 April 1735 and named for George Berkeley.

 A residential college and an Episcopal seminary at Yale University also bear Berkeley's name.

 "Bishop Berkeley's Gold Medals" were two awards given annually at Trinity College Dublin, "provided outstanding merit is shown", to candidates answering a special examination in Greek.
 The awards were founded in 1752 by Berkeley.
 However, they have not been awarded since 2011.
 Other elements of Berkeley's legacy at Trinity are currently under review (As of 2023) due to his support of slavery.
 For example, the library at Trinity that was named after him in 1978 was "de-named" in April 2023 and renamed in October 2024 after Irish poet Eavan Boland.
 Another memorialization of him in the form of a stained glass window will remain, but used as part of "a retain-and-explain approach" where his legacy will be given further context.

 An Ulster History Circle blue plaque commemorating him is located in Bishop Street Within, the city of Derry.

 Berkeley's farmhouse in Middletown, Rhode Island, is preserved as Whitehall Museum House, also known as Berkeley House, and was listed on the National Register of Historic Places in 1970.
 St. Columba's Chapel, located in the same town, was formerly named "The Berkeley Memorial Chapel", and the appellation still survives at the end of the formal name of the parish, "St. Columba's, the Berkeley Memorial Chapel".